 After only a few projects, you will no longer be a novice and will take on increasing amounts of responsibility.
 During the first two to three years at d-fine, an experienced colleague will be by your side to act as a mentor.

-We are looking for you as a STEM-subject or Economics graduate or student with the relevant quantitative or technological specialisations.
+We are looking for you as a Physics, Mathematics, IT, Engineering, Natural Sciences or Economics graduate or student with the relevant quantitative, analytical or technological specialisations.
 You will have very good academic grades, will speak fluent English and have a great affinity for mathematics and/or technology.
 Besides having strong analytical skills and a results-based approach, we also place a strong emphasis on your social skills.
 In addition, you are extremely perceptive, have excellent communication skills, are a team player, show a talent for consultancy and are enthusiastic.
 Flexibility, the ability to familiarise yourself quickly with new environments and issues, an enthusiasm for changing projects and a willingness to perpetually develop and tackle new areas round off your profile.

 Applications to join directly can be made at any time.
 There is no application period.
 To comply with your wishes as far as possible and to tailor the process to you, we recommend that you submit your application about 3 to 6 months before the date of your preferred entry date.
 However, we can generally also process shorter term applications to join directly.